Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

 - `Deployment stack`/`stack`: An atomic unit for lifecycle management of a set of resources deployed by a Bicep or ARM template deployment.
 Resources can be Azure resources or extension resources.
 Stacks can unmanage resources which results in either their deletion or detachment from the stack.
+- `Secure`/`secret`/`auth`: These terms may be used interchangeably to indicate secure portions of data for extension configurations in particular.
+- `Non-secure`: Any data that is not considered a secret that can be persisted or exposed without risk.

 ## Motivation